Arrest of Ali Hasan: Reactions

-A number of rights groups called for Alqudaishi's immediate release.
+A number of rights groups called for Alqudaihi's immediate release.
 Among them is the Ireland-based Bahrain Rehabilitation and Anti-Violence Organization which issued a statement regarding the "growing number of children detained for investigation in security cases".
 BCHR expressed its concern for targeting children under fifteen.
-Human Rights Watch expressed concern that Alqudaishi "was not accompanied by a lawyer during his questioning", adding, "It seems the only evidence used against him is his own confession and the testimony of a police officer".
+Human Rights Watch expressed concern that Alqudaihi "was not accompanied by a lawyer during his questioning", adding, "It seems the only evidence used against him is his own confession and the testimony of a police officer".
 Amnesty International stated, "Arresting an 11-year-old boy, interrogating him for hours without a lawyer before trying him on spurious charges shows a jaw-dropping lack of respect for his rights".
 The organization criticized the proceedings as "completely out of step with international standards, or even Bahrain's own penal code".
 The spokeswoman further added that "[t]his case shows the excessive means the Bahraini authorities have resorted to in order to crush protest.
 I hope they will see sense and drop all the charges against Ali Hassan".

 Khamees said "[a]uthorities should be more than satisfied with the time Hasan has spent in jail and the damage they have caused to the boy by imprisoning him" and that the government should "treat children better".
 She also named the boy a political prisoner.

-Khadija Habib, Alqudaishi's mother, said he was innocent and the accusations against him "fabricated".
+Khadija Habib, Alqudaihi's mother, said he was innocent and the accusations against him "fabricated".

-The Bahraini newspaper Al Wasat wrote that Alqudaishi's case drew "great sympathy" on Facebook and Twitter, and that a number of "former MPs, political society members, human rights activist and citizens" demanded his immediate release.
+The Bahraini newspaper Al Wasat wrote that Alqudaihi's case drew "great sympathy" on Facebook and Twitter, and that a number of "former MPs, political society members, human rights activist and citizens" demanded his immediate release.
 The BBC Arabic reported that his case "received considerable attention by the international media", citing an article in The Independent as an example.